NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 ============
 When cursor is on TI it can be slewed: Pressing key 'y' will toggle slaving flight-controls to the cursor.
 Use trigger to click on something.
 You can click on all side and bottom buttons, except when EDIT, ADD or INS steerpoint/map-area-point.
+Also when not in any menu.
 Sometimes in menu MSDA a white info box is shown.
 Some fields can be clicked, and then input on the data-panel.
 Field will blink when input active.
 When MMAN is enabled, manual map centering can be done by clicking on the map.
 Notice this can be confusing if MYPS is not set to 3.
 Terrain impact warning will switch the slaving off.